ANNOUNCEMENT – RIDING DURING COVID-19

 - be a little more diligent on the roads - just because there is less traffic doesn't mean you get to ride irresponsibly - you don't want to be a statistic

 - take the precautions you need to keep safe from COVID-19 anywhere you may need to stop including space between you and your friends when off bikes

 Riding with a Passenger

 For those riding solo, you can ride with friends but asked to keep your groups under 5 bikes and that when stopped and off your bikes, you observe the 2 meter distance.
 It has always been a safety recommendation to keep group riding to 5-6 bikes to help with motorcycle safety.
-Off bike gatherings are still limited to 15 people observing physical distancing.
+Off bike gatherings are now limited to 100 people still observing physical distancing.

-However, if you are planning to take a person for a ride on your bike and they do not live at the same address as you, much like in your car, the following message comes straight from enforcement legal.
-Please keep in mind that enforcement did not issue the health order, they are however asked to enforce the health order.
+However, if you are planning to take a person for a ride on your bike and they do not live at the same address as you, much like in your car, the following message comes straight from the police legal team.
+Please keep in mind that the police did not issue the health order, they are however asked to enforce the health order.

 "If they are within 2m of each other in public or private (which would be the case riding a motorcycle together) and they aren’t from the same household they are in breach of a CMOH order and could be charged under the public health act.
 They could be given a part 3 ticket with a voluntary payment option of $1200 ($1000 fine + $200 victim fine surcharge) or given a part 2 ticket or sworn information either of which has a max fine of $100k for a first offence and $500k for any subsequent offence.

 We still have discretion to assess the full circumstances and have an unofficial guide to not charge people who are commuting to work together but that isn’t technically an exception to the official order.